Ignacio Asúnsolo: Death

+Ignacio Asúnsolo died at 10:30 a.m. on December 22, 1965, suffering from a cardiac arrest.
+His funeral was attended by important characters such as David Alfaro Siqueiros, Rufino Tamayo, Miguel Alemán, Justino Fernández, and Guadalupe Rivera Marín, among others.
 All along his career, Asúnsolo showed a style influenced by classical art and his mentors Maillol, Mariano Benlliure, Mateo Inurria, Auguste Rodin, Arnulfo Domínguez Bello, and Enrique Guerra, among others.
 He acquired many of these ideas while he lived in Europe.
 He was an adept of Formalism.